 Bible study guides are enormously popular these day and they have their place but they can also take the fun out of mining for gold ourselves.
 Being spoon fed from study guides with the anticipated questions at the end of each chapter has left some of us clueless as to how to do an in depth study.
 So I'd like to offer some suggestions for getting the most out of your time in the Scriptures.

 The next post will focus on Hermeneutics (HERE) which is the art and science of Biblical interpretation but today I want to share some Bible study tools I use to dig deeper into God's marvelous Word.

 We're fortunate these days to have many great study resources available for free online and I keep a list of some of them on my Bible Resource Study Links page.
 For those who can afford programs like LOGOS there's even more available at a fraction of the cost of buying all these books for your library.
 Since my husband was in the ministry we’ve been able to collect a decent library over the years but these days younger students mostly have digital libraries.
-I still love books, but sometimes it's easier to look up something online.
+I still love my resource books, but sometimes it's just easier to look up something online.

 So to begin, if I were stranded on a desert Island and could only take one book with me besides my Study Bible, it would have to be the Strong’s Exhaustive Concordance of the Bible.
 Here’s a picture of my beloved dog-eared copy circa 1975.

 Each verse in the main concordance includes a number known as “Strong’s Numbers” which refers to the back of the book to either the Hebrew and Chaldee Dictionary of the Old Testament or the New Testament Greek Dictionary.
 This is a great tool for people like me, who don’t know Greek or Hebrew.